luissimas/zettelkasten/Notes/Integração por partes.md

 $$
 A ideia é sempre substituir:
 - como função $u$:  a função mais a esquerda no anagrama;
-- como diferencial $dv$ : a função mais a direita no anagrama;
+- como diferencial $dv$: a função mais a direita no anagrama;

 ---